junxit/us-congress-bills-119/metadata.md

 - 2025-02-25 — Placed on the Union Calendar, Calendar No. 2.
 - 2025-02-25 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 119-6.
 - 2025-02-25 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 119-6.
+- 2025-03-11 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-03-11 — Considered as unfinished business. (consideration: CR H1124)
+- 2025-03-11 — Considered under the provisions of rule H. Res.
+211. (consideration: CR H1093-1099)
+- 2025-03-11 — DEBATE - The House proceeded with one hour of debate on H.R.
+1156.
+- 2025-03-11 — House amendment considered as adopted: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-03-11 — House amendment offered/reported by: Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-03-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-03-11 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-03-11 — On passage Passed by the Yeas and Nays: 295 - 127 (Roll no. 68). (text of amendment in the nature of a substitute: CR H1093-1094)
+- 2025-03-11 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+1156, the Chair put the question on passage of the bill and by voice vote announced that the ayes had prevailed.
+Mr. Davis (IL) demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-03-11 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 295 - 127 (Roll no. 68). (text of amendment in the nature of a substitute: CR H1093-1094)
+- 2025-03-11 — Rule provides for consideration of H.J.
+Res.
+25, H.R.
+1156 and H.R.
+1968.
+The resolution provides for consideration of H.J.
+Res.
+25, H.R.
+1156, and H.R.
+1968 under a closed rule.
+Also, the resolution provides for one hour of general debate and one motion to recommit on each measure.
+- 2025-03-11 — Rules Committee Resolution H. Res.
+211 Reported to House.
+Rule provides for consideration of H.J.
+Res.
+25, H.R.
+1156 and H.R.
+1968.
+The resolution provides for consideration of H.J.
+Res.
+25, H.R.
+1156, and H.R.
+1968 under a closed rule.
+Also, the resolution provides for one hour of general debate and one motion to recommit on each measure.
+- 2025-03-11 — The previous question was ordered pursuant to the rule.